-2008; El Kasmi et al., 2012).
-These molecules activate receptors at basolateral membrane of hepatocytes and trigger protein kinase C, c-Jun, JNK1/2 and ERK1/2 intracellular signaling to inhibit CYP7A1 and other enzyme expression independently on FXR.
+Various factors, including the excess of bile acids such as CDCA may repress bile acid synthesis in the liver by activation of macrophages (Kupffer cells) with the release of proinflammatory cytokines (tumor necrosis factor- $\alpha$ and interleukin-1 $\beta$ ) and hepatic stellate cells with secretion of growth factors (transforming growth factor $\beta$ 1) (Li et al., 2006; Li et al., 2008; El Kasmi et al., 2012).
+These molecules activate receptors at basolateral membrane of hepatocytes and triggers protein kinase C, c-Jun, JNK1/2, and ERK1/2 intracellular signaling to inhibit CYP7A1 and other enzyme expression independently on FXR.

-Inflammation may also trigger production of hepcidin which enhances storage of iron in the liver.
+Inflammation may also trigger hepcidin production, enhancing storage of iron in the liver.
 We have recently demonstrated that iron depletion in rats significantly reduces plasma concentrations of bile acid due to their increased liver uptake, synthesis, and biliary secretion.
-We explained these changes by up-regulation of CYP7A1, CYP8B1, CYP27a1, NTCP, OATP1A1, and OATP1A4 (Prasnicka et al., 2017).
-Vice versa, increased plasma concentrations of bile acids have been detected during iron overload and this effect was associated with reduced CYP7A1 activity.
-However, other details about relationship between the iron overload and bile acid metabolomics are missing and require further clarification.
+We explained these changes by up-regulation of CYP7A1, CYP8B1, CYP27A1, NTCP, OATP1A1, and OATP1A4 (Prasnicka et al., 2019).Vice versa, increased plasma concentrations of bile acids have been detected during iron overload, and this effect was associated with reduced CYP7a1 activity.
+However, other details about the relationship between iron overload and bile acid metabolomics are missing and require further clarification.

-Role of precise modulation of bile acid synthesis and enterohepatic recycling is accentuated during cholestatic liver disorders that cause retention of bile acids in the liver and systemic circulation with risk of consequent toxicity.
-The adaptive changes in bile acids synthetizing enzymes and transporters may minimize or at least reduce liver injury.
-Importantly, alteration of transporters responsible for turnover of bile acids (e.g. genetic defects, hormones, drugs, or inflammation) may be even primary cause of cholestasis.
-Identification of mechanisms mediating and regulating bile acid metabolomics during cholestasis therefore helps to understand pathophysiology of such diseases and opens new diagnostic and therapeutic possibilities.
-This is important especially in pharmacologically treatable intrahepatic cholestasis, where appropriate therapy may enable prophylaxis of serious complications.
-Typical example of this situation is the intrahepatic cholestasis of pregnancy.
+The role of precise modulation of bile acid synthesis and enterohepatic recycling is accentuated during cholestatic liver disorders that cause retention of bile acids in the liver and systemic circulation with the risk of consequent toxicity.
+The adaptive changes in bile acids synthesizing enzymes and transporters may minimize or at least reduce liver injury.
+Importantly, alteration of transporters responsible for the turnover of bile acids (e.g. by genetic defects, hormones, drugs, or inflammation) may be primary cause of cholestasis.
+Identification of mechanisms mediating and regulating bile acid metabolomics during cholestasis helps to understand the pathophysiology of such diseases and opens new diagnostic and therapeutic possibilities.
+This is especially important in pharmacologically treatable intrahepatic cholestasis, where appropriate therapy may enable prophylaxis of serious complications.
+A typical example of this situation is the intrahepatic cholestasis of pregnancy.

-1.4.
+1.6.
 Intrahepatic cholestasis of pregnancy